 Besides operating a General Store, Huble and Seebach traded for furs, operated a blacksmith shop, did survey work for homesteaders, and guided travellers through the Giscome Rapids (just downstream from the Homestead).
 As well, the men re-established the overgrown road across the portage and built a warehouse at the Summit Lake end to enhance their freight business.

-In 1911 Al went back to Ontario for Christmas and surprised his partner by returning to the Homestead with a wife, Annie.
+In 1911 Al went back to Ontario for Christmas and returned with a wife, Annie.
 The first Huble baby was born the following year, weighing merely two pounds.
 Mrs. Huble, knowing she had to keep her baby warm, wrapped her in blankets and placed her beside the stove.
-Amazingly, baby Bertha survived, becoming the oldest of seven Huble children; four girls and three boys.
+Amazingly, baby Bertha survived, becoming the oldest of seven Huble children.

 The site today includes the original 1912 dovetail log house, general store, blacksmith shop, barns and other heritage buildings.